 - Payment Services Directive PSD2: Transitional period granted for eCommerce

-You can WooCommerce find more tips in our 70 sites e-book WooCommerce for professionals: online shops with WordPress .
-It is aimed at freelancers, agencies, WP professionals but also at beginners.
+You can find more tips on WooCommerce in our 70+ sites strong e-book WooCommerce for professionals: Online shops with WordPress .
+It is aimed at freelancers, agencies, WP professionals, but also at beginners.